npm package discovery and stats viewer.

 AgentLog

-Auto-log Claude Code prompts to Obsidian Daily Notes.
+Auto-log Claude Code prompts and Codex turns to Obsidian Daily Notes.

-AgentLog is a local-first Claude Code prompt logger for Obsidian.
-It captures every prompt you type in Claude Code and appends it to today's Daily Note, grouped by project and session.
+AgentLog is a local-first prompt logger for Obsidian.
+It captures Claude Code prompts and Codex CLI turn inputs, then appends them to today's Daily Note, grouped by project and session.

 Use it as a lightweight developer journal, worklog capture layer, or the first building block for richer Daily Notes automation.